View the Police, Crime and Victims' Plan 2018-2021

 Previous versions of the plan are available here:

-For a hard copy of the Plan, or to receive this in large print, please contact us, either by email at: firstname.lastname@example.org or call: 0191 375 2001
+If you would like a hard copy hard copy of the Plan, or to receive it in large print, please contact us, either by email at: firstname.lastname@example.org or call: 0191 375 2001

 Monitoring the Plan

-You can view Ron's user-friendly Public Performance Report, which he published four times a year.
+You can view the PCVC's user-friendly Public Performance Report, which he published four times a year.
 Please visit the Performance page for further details.

 Police and Crime Panel

-Please visit the Police and Crime Panel page for furher information about their role in approving Ron's Police, Crime and Victims' Plan.
+Please visit the Police and Crime Panel page for furher information about their role in approving the PCVC's Police, Crime and Victims' Plan.